-Nothing is more devastating than losing someone we love.
-Although time can lessen the pain, grief sometimes lasts a lifetime.
+Nothing is more devastating than losing a loved one.
+Time can lessen the pain, but grief can last a long time (Here are some suggestions for managing grief.)
 Those who believe in an afterlife may find comfort in the promise of a reunion in the great by and by, but this can never take the place of being able to hug, hold hands, or talk to someone in the here and now.

-More than that, many throughout history, and to this day, believe that, if we know how to pay attention to the signs, our loved ones living in the spirit world can, and often do, send us messages, offering comfort in times of distress and guidance in times of need.
+More than that, people throughout history (and some still to this day) believe that, if we know how to pay attention to the signs, our loved ones living in the spirit world can, and often do, send us messages, offering comfort in times of distress and guidance in times of need.

 But what are these signs, and how can we become adept at recognizing them?
 Although the way any individual spirit might choose to communicate is endless, there are several phenomena that are commonly recognized as signs from the other side.
 These include: